Nazmul6180/Advent-Of-Code/README.md

 ## How to run

 To run these solutions, you need [Node.js](https://nodejs.org/en/) installed.
-Navigate to a `year/dayX` directory and run `node index.js` and the solution will be printed to the console.
+Navigate to a `year/Day-X` directory and run `node index.mjs` and the solution will be printed to the console.

 The content of `input.txt` is my personal puzzle input from Advent of Code.